b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	"en"    "Effect Name"
 }
 ```
-If translations are missing on the server, the `effect.title` will be used by the plugin
+If translations are missing on the server, the `effect.Title` will be used by the plugin

 ## Including your effect
 Include your `EffectName.sp` inside of `addons/sourcemod/scripting/Effects/EffectsList.sp`